Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism: Abstract

 \section{Abstract}

-The quantum critical behaviors of many-body phase transition is one of the most fascinating yet challenging questions in quantum physics.
+Quantum critical behavior of many-body phase transitions is one of the most fascinating yet challenging questions in quantum physics.
 Here, we improved the band-mapping method to investigate the quantum phase transition from superfluid to Mott insulators, and we observed the critical behaviors of quantum phase transitions in both dynamical steady-state-relaxation region and phase-oscillation region.
-Based on various observables, {two different values for the same quantum critical parameter} are observed.
-This result is beyond a universal-scaling-law description of quantum phase transitions known as the Kibble-Zurek mechanism, and suggests that multiple quantum critical mechanisms are competing in many-body quantum phase transition experiments.
+Based on various observables, two different values for the same quantum critical parameter are observed.
+This result is beyond a universal-scaling-law description of quantum phase transitions known as the Kibble-Zurek mechanism, and suggests that multiple quantum critical mechanisms are competing in many-body quantum phase transition experiments in inhomogeneous systems.

-The non-equilibrium quantum physics is one of the most challenging topics in quantum physics, related with many different areas such as quantum matters \cite{QTC, periodical}, many-body correlations \cite{MBL,MBL_huse}, and quantum simulation \cite{Simulation_1,Simulation_2, Turbulence_hydro,JoergKBMZ1,JoergKBMZ2}.
-One central question among the non-equilibrium quantum physics is how to understand the quantum critical behaviors and the dynamics of the quantum phase transitions (QPT).
-The Kibble-Zurek mechanism (KZM) \cite{KB, Zurek} originating from thermodynamics \cite{Ko_2019,Navon167,Formation}, describes the dynamics of QPT with symmetry breaking \cite{phi4proposal,CChinKBMZ, LukinKBMZ, ChapmanKZ, DLMspin1}, where the order parameter can be well-defined and the quantum critical behaviors have a universal scaling-law dependence on the external ramping speed.
-As for the development of QPT, the energy gap instead of the symmetry breaking becomes the critical condition in phase transitions.
+Non-equilibrium quantum physics is one of the most challenging topics in quantum physics, related with many different areas such as quantum matters \cite{QTC, periodical}, many-body correlations \cite{MBL,MBL_huse}, and quantum simulations \cite{Simulation_1,Simulation_2, Turbulence_hydro,JoergKBMZ1,JoergKBMZ2}.
+One central question among the non-equilibrium quantum physics is how to understand quantum critical behaviors and dynamics of the quantum phase transitions (QPT).
+The Kibble-Zurek mechanism (KZM) \cite{KB, Zurek} originating from thermodynamics \cite{Ko_2019,Navon167,Formation,Ulm2013,Pyka2013}, describes dynamics of QPT with symmetry breaking \cite{phi4proposal,CChinKBMZ, LukinKBMZ, ChapmanKZ, DLMspin1,PhysRevLett.126.185302}, where the order parameter can be well-defined and the quantum critical behaviors have a universal scaling-law dependence on the external ramping speed.
+As for the development of QPT, the energy gap {as well as} the symmetry breaking becomes one of the critical conditions of phase transitions.
 Thus, it becomes interesting to investigate many-body quantum phase transitions entering symmetry-conserved phases with open energy gaps, which is on the opposite side of the conventional KZM.